Chicago (musical): 1996 Broadway revival

 Barry and Fran Weissler brought the Encores! production to Broadway, after some revision and expansion, but retaining the spare and minimalist style in costumes and set.
 The set design includes the presence of the band center stage in an evocation of a jury box, around and upon which the actors play some scenes.
 There are also chairs along the sides of this central piece, in which the actors at times sit or lounge, when not directly involved in the action.
-The show opened on November 14, 1996, at the Richard Rodgers Theatre (the same theater where the original production had played) with a script adapted by David Thompson, eventually setting a record for recovering its initial costs faster than any other musical in history, likely due in part to the stripped-down design elements.
+The show opened on November 14, 1996, at the Richard Rodgers Theatre (the same theater where the original production had played) with a script adapted by David Thompson, eventually setting a record for recovering its initial costs faster than any other musical in history, likely due in part to the minimalist and stripped-down design elements (costumes, scenery, etc).

 Unlike the original production, the revival was met with praise from critics.
 The CurtainUp reviewer noted, "The show garnered ecstatic reviews, enviable box office sales and enough awards to warrant a special Chicago trophy room."
 Society had changed in light of events such as the O. J. Simpson murder case, and audiences were more receptive to the criminal-as-celebrity theme of the show.

-The revival of Chicago won six Tony Awards, more than any other revival in Broadway history until South Pacific won seven Tonys in 2008.
+The revival of Chicago won six Tony Awards, more than any other revival in Broadway history (a record held until 2008).
 Chicago won for Best Revival of a Musical, Best Leading Actress in a Musical for Bebe Neuwirth, Best Leading Actor in a Musical for James Naughton, Best Lighting Design of a Musical for Ken Billington, Best Director of a Musical for Walter Bobbie and Best Choreography for Ann Reinking.
-Chicago: The Musical has run for more than 11,000 performances and holds the record for longest-running musical revival on Broadway.
-Ann Reinking, Bebe Neuwirth, James Naughton, and Joel Grey returned for cameo appearances.
+RCA Victor released the revival cast recording on January 28, 1997, which went on to win the Best Musical Show Album at the 40th Annual Grammy Awards.